-This is a guide on how Qloaked can help SaaS companies set up fully-secured vanity URLs for end-users, without handling certificates or requiring any integration with external APIs.
+This is a guide on how Qloaked can help companies set up fully-secured vanity URLs for SaaS or ecommerce customers, without handling certificates or requiring any integration with external APIs.

 The Vanity URL Problem in SaaS and Ecommerce